 If we see the November full moon as the Frost Moon, it is calling us to gather what we need for the coming winter season, be it physically, emotionally or spiritually.
-Due to a warm winter in North Carolina, I was still harvesting things from my medicinal herb garden until the first week of November!
-But, now we’ve had several hard frosts and it’s time to put the garden to bed.
+Due to a warm winter in North Carolina, I was still harvesting things from my medicinal herb garden through most of November!

 Physically, all the energy we put into our yards and outdoor activities has either slowed dramatically or ceased altogether.
-The shortening of our days as we move toward the Winter Equinox also makes most of us spend more time indoors.
-Perhaps we can use the energy of this full moon to ponder the things we need to do to our living space in order to make it feel warm and inviting to everyone.
-It’s a great time of year to invite friends over for dinner, snacks and a movies, etc. It doesn’t have to be fancy.
-It’s the getting together that counts.
-For some, the family obligations we have during this time of the year are downright exhausting.
-[There’s a reason why we only see some of these people once or twice a year!)
-Therefore, it’s important that we spend time with our “real” family, the family we create.
-They are often our strongest support system and we need really need them this time of year!
+The shortening of our days as we move toward the Winter Equinox forces us to spend more time indoors.
+Perhaps we can use the energy of this full moon to ponder the things we need to do to our living space in order to make it feel warm and nurturing.
+We’ve all spent A LOT of time in our homes since the beginning of this pandemic.
+I find that clean rooms, nicely decorated and free of clutter help to nurture my creative and magical spirit.

 The final thing we need to consider this full moon is that the darkness serves a purpose both in nature and in our lives.
 We all need opportunities to rest, to relax, to recharge.
 Some of us do our own from of hibernation this time of year and that’s completely natural.
 The darkness also calls us to journey inward and work on whatever spiritual and emotional issues are important in our lives.
 We don’t have as many outside distractions so, it’s time to deal with us which is not always an easy thing to do!